 Legacy Health: Legacy also typically brings child-and infant-sized manikins.
 Legacy employees love to talk about nursing education leading to nursing careers working with both adult and pediatric patients.
 Students also can learn about AV and software careers through Legacy.

 OHSU: Oregon Health & Science University is a major presence in the Northwest, both as a health care provider and an educational institution.
-OHSU will have a big footprint at this year’s Health Care Zone, featuring career paths such as physician, nurse, paramedic, radiation therapy, neuroscience research, rehabilitation services and many more.
+OHSU will have a big footprint at this year’s Health Care Zone, featuring career paths such as physician, nurse, paramedic, radiation therapy, neuroscience research and many more.

 The nonprofit Portland Workforce Alliance works year-round with businesses in every sector to provide career-learning opportunities for high school students.
 Research shows that students who have the opportunity to learn about careers while they are in high school are more likely to graduate, continue their education and find satisfying careers.